 Landscape architects and designers, teachers and staff at botanic gardens around the world consider the "children's garden" to be one of the strongest trends in gardening.

-Begun nearly 20 years ago, the topic continues to generate interest.
+Begun over 20 years ago, the topic continues to generate interest.
 These inter-generational environments have so many opportunities within their green borders: helping children develop social skills, enhancing school curricula, bringing families together, and creating an awareness of the link between nature and our food, clothing and shelter.

 Children's gardens offer the free exploration of the natural world that no longer occurs in today's era of TV's, video games and concern over safety.